JTZ18/myrepo/README.md

 #### Step 1: Preparing the Environment
 Ensure that Docker and Docker Compose are installed on your EC2 instance.
 Clone the project repository to your instance to get started.

+- Be sure to also change the env variable `REACT_APP_ELASTICSEARCH_URL` in the `docker-compose.yaml` file to the public IP of the EC2 instance.
+- Be sure to change the endpoint in the `search-ui/src/config/engine.json` file to the public IP of the EC2 instance.

 #### Step 2: Launching the Services
 Navigate to the root directory of the project where the `docker-compose.yaml` file is located.
 Execute the following command to start the services:
 ```bash